German Shepherd behavior is one topic most dog owners have a preconceived idea of.

-The males grow to be approximately 24 inches at the shoulder and the females tend to be a little shorter, measuring around 22 inches at the shoulder.
+The males grow to be approximately 24 inches at the shoulder.
+Females tend to be a little shorter, measuring around 22 inches at the shoulder.

 As for weight, males average around 80 pounds and the females are a bit lighter at around 60 pounds.
 There is no denying that these are big dogs!

-Now, as I mentioned earlier, German shepherds are known for their physical strength and intelligence.
-As working dogs, they were bred to be confident and powerful…two traits which often scare people away from wanting anything to do with the breed.
+The German Shepherd breed can be classified as guard dogs and working dogs.
+These dogs are bred to be confident and powerful – two personality traits which often scare people away from wanting anything to do with the breed.

 So, it’s very likely that you’ll really have your hands full if you choose to get a German shepherd, and for those of you who already have one, you may well know exactly what I’m talking about.

 Yes, The German Shepherd Behavior Can Be a Lot to Handle, But This Challenge Isn’t Unique to This Breed Alone